SUSTAINABILITY 29/12/2020 (UPDATED 15/10/2021)

 “Of course it is”, says Beatrice Hallén, Sustainability Leader at Owens Corning Insulation Europe and Paroc.

+A good example of such an act is PAROC® Natura, a carbon neutral stone wool insulation product set to be available in the beginning of 2021.
 It is manufactured using low-carbon melting technology, green electricity, reused waste material and new technologies.
-Then, by compensating the remaining CO22, Owens Corning Paroc has created a totally carbon neutral insulation product.
+Then, by compensating the remaining CO2, Owens Corning Paroc has created a totally carbon neutral insulation product.

 Stone wool is produced in an energy-intensive process which, depending on fuel and technology, releases CO2 during the manufacturing.
 In the perspective of the carbon footprint of a complete building the impact of different insulation materials is very limited, but nonetheless Owens Corning Paroc wants to bring the numbers down.

 So, what does it take to halve the emissions generated by the manufacturing of mineral wool and, finally, to eradicate the emissions?